shegzee/confirmer/README.md

 # confirmer
-Indicating the items in an excel file which are in another.
+Indicating the items in an excel file which are in another, using Pandas.

-A quick tool for use in a friend's data analysis project
+A quick tool for cleaning data for a friend's data analysis project.